Deviled Egg Potato Salad

 2. Hard boil the eggs for about 10-12 minutes.
 Drain off the boiling water, cover the eggs in cold water and let them cool for 10-15 minutes before peeling off the shells and cutting the eggs in half to remove the yolks to a small bowl.
 Chop the egg whites into small pieces and add to the chopped potatoes.

-3. Add about a tbsp of the mayo to the egg yolks and mash with a fork until the yolks and mayo form a smooth paste.
+3. Add about a tablespoon of the mayo to the egg yolks and mash with a fork until the yolks and mayo form a smooth paste.

 4. Add the mashed egg yolks to the chopped potatoes along with all of the remaining ingredients.